Skip to Content

 I can’t speak for every seat in the house, but the pews lacked comfort.

-Best Seating Options at Atomic Saloon
+Best Seats at Atomic Saloon

 If you want the potential to participate: Sit in the front row chairs around the circular part of the stage, or on an aisle.

-No matter where you are in the theater, the intimate nature of the venue and the fact cast members mill about ensure you’ll have a unique and memorable experience.
+No matter where you are in the theater, the intimate nature of the venue and the fact that cast members mill about ensure you’ll have a unique and memorable experience.

 View-wise, there isn’t a bad seat in the house.

-The Verdict: Is Atomic Saloon Worth The Money?
+The Verdict: Is Atomic Saloon Worth Seeing?

-While my base ticket cost $71.74, the total came to $84.65 after fees.
+My base ticket cost $71.74, the total came to $84.65 after fees.

-Everything, including the theming, the intimate nature of the theater, and the way the cast interacted with the crowd made this a one-of-a-kind experience.
+Everything, including the theming, the intimate nature of the theater, and the way the cast interacted with the crowd, made this a one-of-a-kind experience.

 Especially if you’re looking for something fun to do as a couple, put Atomic Saloon under consideration – It’s a show you won’t soon forget.